cybersec101/resources/EN_Checking_the_Mail_Trainer-Resource.md

 		- Business messages sent from a domain name other than the one usually used by that business[Note 7](#note-7);

-##### Note 7
- Note that sometimes businesses do outsource email services to third parties who use their own domain names but it is better to be safe than sorry

 		- Emails that require urgent or immediate action;